boyter/freemoz/README.md

 - A new version of DMOZ
 - Data to be exported in a way that is simple for anyone to import/use update
 - Project must be forkable with minimum of effort
+- Self contained.
+Must be able to stand up a new instance of freemoz with minimum of effort

+### Self Contained

+To make freemoz self contained the following assumptions/solutions are going to be made.

+Freemoz is a read heavy application.
+Delayed updates from edits are acceptable.

+Going to use Java 8 as the runtime envrionment using Spark (http://sparkjava.com/) framework.
+This means it will be possible to run Freemoz on any machine capable of running Java.
+Going to use SQLite as the database.
+This means that there is no external database requirement, however in the interests of scale must ensure that it is possible to switch this out at a later date.